Fort Worth Uber/Lyft Accident Lawyer

-Difference Between a Common Carrier Car Accident and Other Automobile Collisions
+What is the Difference Between a Common Carrier Car Accident and Other Automobile Collisions?

 In Texas, common carriers are held to a higher degree of care than the average driver.
 What that means is common carriers have a duty to be more cautious, competent, and prudent under the same or similar circumstances as an ordinary driver.
 Under a higher degree of care, a common carrier might be found negligent, whereas a personal motor vehicle driver might not be for the very same conduct while driving.
 A knowledgeable Fort Worth attorney could further explain the difference between common carriers and standard vehicles as it relates to Uber/Lyft accidents.

 Steps to Take Following an Accident

 Following an accident with a hired driver, a person should screenshot the driver information prior to entering the vehicle.
 If it is requested through an app and then always take a photo of the driver’s information posted inside the car upon entering the vehicle.
 They should check themselves for injuries, check on the wellbeing of other passengers, get to safety, call 911, wait for help, exchange information, and document the accident.
 Afterward, they should reach out to a Fort Worth attorney who can help them get started on their rideshare accident case process.

 Who is Responsible for Paying Damages in Fort Worth Uber/Lyft Crashes?